Duo doesn't work with my phone anymore

 Open the Duo Mobile app and use the 6-digit passcode that appears on your screen.

 Yes.
-If you have a Yubikey, follow this link to enroll.
+If you have a Yubikey, you use it to enroll.
+Enroll my Yubikey.

 The Yubikey will generate a unique 6-digit code, automatically add it to the passcode field, and will then automatically log you in.